Loire Valley Tours - Castles & Wine

-If that’s not enough, you can also spend some time with a passionate wine guide who will take you to several wineries for a unique wine experience.
-The program can be tailor-made according to the types of wines you like and a driver will be provided so you don’t need to worry about getting yourself home.
+If that’s not enough, you can also go on a private tour with a passionate wine guide who will take you to several wineries for a unique wine experience.
+The program can be tailor-made according to the type of wine you like.
+Don't worry - we will arrange for a driver to take you back to your B&B.

 Loire à Vélo Bike Tour

 The Loire Valley is a flat region offering pleasant biking trails along the Loire River and its tributaries.
 Many of the Loire Valley castles are quite close to each other and easily reachable by bike so this is a great way to get outside and see the best of the region.

 "Loire à Vélo" was recently created to offer trails along the Loire River, designed to allow cyclists an easy passage from Blois to Nantes.

 For those who are particularly interested in cycling holidays, we have a great full day biking tour along the Loire River.
 We provide you with all the information you need to make the most of this beautiful route.

 Biking along the Loire River - ©David Darrault

 The Loire is not just about wine.
-The Loire River has always been a mean of transportation, especially in the past centuries, this is why the Loire cuisine is very rich and varied, benefitting from the commerce relations that have always existed in the area.
+The Loire River has always been a means of transportation, especially in the past centuries.
+This has made the Loire cuisine very rich and varied, as it has benefitted from the commerce relations that have always existed in the area.

 You can learn more about the fouées, the rillettes or poires tapées checking the Loire Valley Gastronomy page.

 Rillettes de Tours - ©Stevens Frémont